Center for Regenerative Agriculture and Resilient Systems

 The Science and Practice of Regenerative Agriculture

-American Olive Oil Producers Association - Healthy Soils Incentive Grant Opportunity
+American Olive Oil Producers Association Grant Opportunities

 The Impact of our Technical Assistance Work

 This Power BI dashboard presents CRARS TAP-supported regenerative programs, categorized by county, practice type, and estimated greenhouse gas reductions.
 It provides a clear view of regional impacts and highlights the environmental benefits achieved through each practice.
-These are the results as of June 9, 2025.
+These are the results as of July 9, 2025.
 This graphic will be updated regularly.
 Check back to see the results grow.

 Infographic showing that we currently have provided technical assistance for 107 projects over 34.13 K acres.
 Help for 75.34 acres was requested, showing that the demand exceeds our current funding.
 The most common conservation practice implemented is compost, followed by rangeland planting, cover crops, and no-till.
 Most of the work was done in Butte County, followed by Glenn, Tehama, San Joaquin, and Colusa.
 26 metric tons of carbon is estimated to have been sequestered.